Yutaka Higuchi (musician)

 Yutaka Higuchi (桶口 豊, Higuchi Yutaka), nicknamed "U-ta", is a Japanese musician.
 Known as the bassist of the rock band Buck-Tick since 1983.
 He is the younger brother of Toll Yagami, Buck-Tick's drummer.

 History

-In 1985, when Higuchi and Hidehiko Hoshino graduated high school they moved to Tokyo together, where Higuchi started business school.
+In 1985, when Higuchi and Hidehiko Hoshino graduated from high school they moved to Tokyo together, where Higuchi started business school.
 Throughout Buck-Tick's long career, his only writing credit has been lyrics for "Under the Moon Light" (b-side of the "Aku no Hana" single).

 Higuchi has also performed on Fake?'s Marilyn is a Bubble, Shammon's Lorelei, and on Tribute to The Star Club featuring Hikage.

 Wild Wise Apes

 Wild Wise Apes is a side project that he began in 2004.
 It consists of himself as bassist and Atsushi Okuno as vocalist.
 They released their first album, 3rd World, on July 14, 2004.